 5. Acquaint yourself with the Car’s Maintenance Schedule

 A new car does need maintenance straightaway.
 You do not need to worry about scheduling a service appointment right away.
 But what you need to do is know when is the time for your car to go for a maintenance appointment.
-If you want to keep the performance of your new car as stellar as it initially was, you will need to be aware of its maintenance schedule and religiously follow it as much as possible.
+If you want to keep the performance of your new vehicle as stellar as it initially was, you will need to be aware of its maintenance schedule and religiously follow it as much as possible.
 Typically, the car will have to be looked at by a professional every 3-4 months.
 This time duration can vary based on the car model.

 You do not need to go overboard with worry about the well-being of your car.
 Just set times on your calendar app before every maintenance appointment is scheduled so that you do not miss even a single one.
-Als acquaint yourself with some maintenance basics like changing flat tyres, how to check and reserve fuel levels, and how long the reserve fuel will last in your new car.
+Als acquaint yourself with some maintenance basics like changing flat tires, how to check and reserve fuel levels, and how long the reserve fuel will last in your new car.

 6. Know the Different Fuel Types

-If your daily commuting is anywhere near 25-30 kms, you will benefit the most from Compressed Natural Gas or CNG.
-CNG is cheaper than both petrol and diesel, and the maintenance is much like that of a petrol engine.
-Electric cars are a new introduction but are being chosen for their eco-friendly promise and also because their performance is not that different from other options.
+If your daily commuting is anywhere near 25-30 km, you will benefit the most from Compressed Natural Gas or CNG.
+CNG is cheaper than petrol and diesel, and the maintenance is much like that of a petrol engine.
+Electric cars are a new introduction but are being chosen for their eco-friendly promise and because their performance is not that different from other options.
 Electric cars are more expensive, but they will prove far cheaper with continued use.